 The professor’s method was sound but suffered from the fact that there were several steps to take before you got an answer, which took time and cost precision – the more handling, the more progressive errors creep in.

-On the other hand, the test I had invented was, in the hands of the lab technician exactly the same in handling as the existing total T4 test – a big time/turnover/precision advantage for the busy lab.
+On the other hand, the thyroid testing I had invented was, in the hands of the lab technician exactly the same in handling as the existing total T4 test – a big time/turnover/precision advantage for the busy lab.

 The London professor and his group decided to try to destroy the validity and reputation of the rival test and those who had developed it.
 So began a long series of aggressive, long and detailed theoretical arguments as to why the test I had invented was, in its present form, unfit for purpose and could not and did not work.